satansdeer/satansdeer.github.com/content/legacy-posts/javascript-promises/index.md

 ### Promise.race

-Takes an iterable container of promises (usually an array) and returns a new promise that resolves when the first promise in this container resolves.
+Takes an iterable container of promises ( an array) and returns a new promise that resolves when the first promise in this container resolves.

 `Promise.race` will resolve with first resolved promise value.